yangmexi/RecSys_Web/Methods.md

    R-precision is the number of retrieved relevant tracks divided by the number of known relevant tracks (i.e., the number of withheld tracks):

-   (The ground truth set of tracks by G, and the ordered list of recommended tracks by R.)
+   (The ground truth set of tracks by G, and the ordered list of recommended tracks by R.).
    $$
    R-precision = \frac{|G\cap R_{1:|G|}|}{|G|}
    $$